- Lie supine on bench or mat. Place hands under lower buttock

 floor each repetition.

 - Unless ankle weights are used, weighted version of this movement

-involve Rectus Abdominis.
+to dynamically involve Rectus Abdominis.